 Indicators of Mold and Mycotoxin Exposure

-But not all inflammatory issues are dietary in nature, and a dive into the chemical or pathogen side of the exposome will be necessary to successfully help some patients.
+However, not all inflammatory issues are dietary in nature, and a dive into the chemical or pathogen side of the exposome will be necessary to successfully help some patients.
 Mold and mycotoxin exposure is unfortunately common, and clusters of symptoms indicate mold and mycotoxin illness.
-Typically, these patients will suffer from chronic nasal congestion, headaches, joint and muscle pain, fatigue and constipation.
+Typically, these patients will suffer from chronic nasal congestion, headaches, joint and muscle pain, fatigue, and constipation.

 The Effects of Toxic Mold Exposure